 What You Will Learn:

-We have some really good papers 1st, 2nd and 3rd points (Equivalence portioning, BVA and decision tables) here in STH.
-I am going to discuss point 4 which is Cause and effect graph.
+We have some really good papers 1st, 2nd and 3rd points (Equivalence Partitioning, BVA and Decision tables) here in STH.
+I am going to discuss point 4 which is the Cause and Effect graph.

-Cause and effect graph is a dynamic test case writing technique.
+The Cause and Effect Graph is a dynamic test case writing technique.
 Here causes are the input conditions and effects are the results of those input conditions.

-But at the same time obviously, there are some downsides of using this test case writing technique.
-It takes time to model all your requirements into this cause-effect graph before writing test cases.
+But at the same time obviously, there are some downsides to using this test case writing technique.
+It takes time to model all your requirements into this Cause-Effect Graph before writing test cases.

-Now let’s try to implement this technique with some example.
+Now let’s try to implement this technique with some examples:

-1. Draw a cause and effect graph based on a requirement/situation
+- Draw a Cause and Effect graph based on a requirement/situation.

-2. Cause and Effect graph is given, draw a decision table based on it to draw the test case.
+- Cause and Effect Graph is given, draw a Decision table based on it to draw the test case.

 Let’s see both of them one by one.

-The “Print message” is software that read two characters and, depending on their values, messages must be printed.
+The “Print message” is software that reads two characters and, depending on their values, messages is printed.